 If someone has a better, more effective and efficient solution, you have my attention.
 But, whether it’s your solution or mine, we better get a move on.
 Let’s do what mechanics are trained to do — solve the problem soon, or you will see fewer and fewer roll-aways on the hangar floor.

 Bill O’Brien died Nov.
 9, 2008.
-He left two articles for AMT, totaling more than 180 maintenance articles that he wrote for the readers of AMT.
+He wrote articles for AMT from July/August 1990 to 2008, totaling more than 180 maintenance articles for the readers of AMT.
 We are honored that he used us as his platform for the industry.
-To revisit his life and articles visit www.amtonline.com/online/bill.